davidmarsoni/llog/README.md

 ### Push the docker image

-Push the image to Google Container Registry
+Push the image to Google Container Registry using the following command:

 ```bash
 docker push gcr.io/your-project-id/flask-app